charles-e/new-c2lem/src/books/Surface Detail.md

 * Cavern City Vebezua
 * Tsungarial Disk: “Lots of abandoned alien factories no one’s allowed to use … mostly,” the avatar said, nodding.
 “Anyway, the smatter got into the Disk sometime in the dim and distant and one of our infuriatingly well-meaning Can-we-help? teams has been in there sitting on top of it for probably longer than’s really been necessary – you know; one of those jobs you make sure you never quite finish because you like being where you are?"

-* the water maze on the grounds of Espersium where mock naval battles are conducted
+* the water maze on the grounds of Espersium where mock naval battles are conducted.

 # Races/Species
 * Pavluvean : "metre-and-half-long quadrupeds with large, round heads from which issued small twin trunks, highly prehensile probosces with little lobes at the tip resembling stubby fingers."